SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

 \subsection{Scene Coordinate Regression with Deep Evidential Regression}

-In this study, we train a neural network for SCR and assess the uncertainty of each predicted scene coordinate so that the perception‑aware trajectory optimization can reason about perception quality.
-We adopt the deep evidential regression~\cite{Amini2020NeuRIPS}, following the approach in \cite{Chen24ICRA}, as it can jointly quantify both aleatoric and epistemic uncertainties without requiring multiple forward passes, unlike BNNs.
-Note that the architecture of the SCR network is tangential to this work.
+We train a neural network for SCR and assess the uncertainty of each predicted scene coordinate.
+We adopt deep evidential regression~\cite{Amini2020NeuRIPS}, following the approach in~\cite{Chen24ICRA}, which jointly quantifies aleatoric and epistemic uncertainty in a single forward pass.
+Unlike previous works~\cite{Amini2020NeuRIPS, Chen24ICRA}, our approach represents the total uncertainty as entropy to identify reliable scene coordinates.